 He swam around the perimeter of Lake Taupo.

-But as that had been done Mr McKibbin looked closer to the region he grew up in.
+But because that had been done Mr McKibbin looked closer to the region he grew up in.

 So the planning, and the training, began and he has set rules for himself.

 He will swim about 200m offshore because as the lakeshore was convoluted that meant he would not take shortcuts.

 He is planning on completing 10km to 12km a day, and at the end of the day's swimming will go ashore, with his raft of supplies, and set up camp for the night.

 One of his sponsors, Back Country Cuisine, will be providing the freeze-dried food he will need.

 "I'll boil the water, drop the food in and dinner will be sorted."

 He will be using the twin-hulled polystyrene supply raft Mr Cook designed and built.

 "In the next couple of weeks I will get the raft in the water - I've been using a small parachute during training to get a feel for the drag created."